arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 The Portenta X8 provides WiFi connectivity and the Portenta Max Carrier provides a LoRaWAN module that can help us communicate with The Things Network.
 We will use the MQTT protocol to receive the sensor data transmitted by an end device.

 We will use a python script that will configure and handle the connectivity modules and its sensor data.
-The RPC calls will be used to expose the received sensor data to the Arduino layer, seting up data exchange configuration to further expand the capability of the Portenta X8 and Max Carrier.
+The RPC calls will be used to expose the received sensor data to the Arduino layer, setting up data exchange configuration to further expand the capability of the Portenta X8 and Max Carrier.
 The process can also be done vice-versa if the Arduino layer is to transmit the data to the Linux layer from the local end-device.

 Now that we know the roles of Arduino and Linux layer, we will need a clear picture of how the multi-protocol gateway should look.
 The next diagram illustrates the in-depth multi-protocol gateway architecture, showing how each layer and module will cooperate.